oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 ***

 ### 1.2.
-Real-Time Measurement of Exploration Effectiveness
+Real-Time measurement of exploration effectiveness
 We want to provide creators meta-analysis for the improvements they make to their explorations.
 This gives them confidence in following through with our suggested improvements, and allows them to quantitatively understand the effectiveness of their explorations.

 **Open Questions**: